rebhu-open-source-foundation/gecko-b2g/dom/b2g/downloads/README.md

 ```

 ## Notes
-1. The App permission of Download API is not yet handled.
+1. Currently only core apps with `downloads` permission are allowed to use Download API.
+2. For allowing normal pages to see and access download objects for which it is the referrer, see follow-up bug 112699.
-2. In Gecko48, user can click on the `Download` option from context menu on an image, to download that image.
+3. In Gecko48, user can click on the `Download` option from context menu on an image, to download that image.
 This is not supported yet.
-3. In Gecko48, Gaia also maintains a list of all completed downloads in its own db, and updates every time a download is completed.
-To avoid duplication, System App calls clearAllDone every time b2g starts.
-This behavior is not settled yet.